u-brite/TeamVecna-scDehashR/README.md

 # scDehashR
-:exclamation: The purpose of this app is to develop an interactive Shiny portal that can dehash any number of pooled samples from single cell techniques for easy visualization & downstream analysis for Bench scientists._ :exclamation:
+The purpose of this app is to develop an interactive Shiny portal that can dehash any number of pooled samples from single cell techniques for easy visualization & downstream analysis for Bench scientists.

-:exclamation: _The `configs` and `notebooks` directories are also optional.
-We recommend taking a look at [cookiecutter for datascience](https://github.com/drivendata/cookiecutter-data-science) or [cookiecutter for computational biology](https://github.com/drivendata/cookiecutter-data-science) to get ideas on structuring your projects.
-Also, use a `.gitignore` that fits the main programming language of your project._ :exclamation:

 ## Table of Contents